Stefans1990/web-engineering/README.md

 ```

 ### Stage 4: Database Access and Domain Objects
 In this stage, DAO objects have been created and the database was accessed using PDO functionality.
 Furthermore, we created:
-Classes as well as methods to access the database
+- Classes as well as methods to access the database
-SQL statements to create, read, update and delete data from the database and we added these statements into the PDO environment.
+- SQL statements to create, read, update and delete data from the database and we added these statements into the PDO environment.
-Domain objects to hold the data from the database.
+- Domain objects to hold the data from the database.
+- In case of failures with the retrieved domain objects, they get stored as arrays
-Added getters and setters to domain objects
+- Added getters and setters to domain objects

 ### Stage 5: Business Services
 In this stage, the business services have been created.
-Created service classes and methods for the use cases.
+- Created service classes and methods for the use cases.
-Added business functionality to the methods.
+- Added business functionality to the methods.
-Backend functionality to display filtered courses.
+- Backend functionality to display filtered courses.

+### Stage 6: Register/Login
+In this stage, the frontend for the register and login functionality have been created.
+- Created login and register pages using Bootstrap Studio.
+- Converted the pages to php files.
+- Added dynamic entries with PHP.

-### Stage 6: Register/Login/Module view frontend
+### Stage 7: Course offerings view frontend
-In this stage, the frontend for the
+In this stage, the frontend for the management of the course offerings has been created.
+- Created static HTML pages for viewing, adding and editing courses using Bootstrap Studio.
+- Converted the pages to php files.
+- Added dynamic entries with PHP.

-Stage : PDF creation
+### Stage 8: PDF creation
 In this stage we implemented a tool to generate PDFs.
 A pdf file will be generated when a course has been generated.

-### Stage : Email Service
+### Stage 9: Email Service
 In this stage, the email service was created.
 The system will send out emails to users when they register, set up new course offers, and when the user forgot his password.
 Created an account on sendgrid.
 Created a class to treat email sending requests.